-Since texture is important to me, I’ve spent a fair amount of time trying to execute the proper technique for frying chicken, especially wings.
+Since texture is important to me, I’ve spent a fair amount of time trying to execute the proper technique for fried chicken wings.
 This Asian Jerk chicken wings recipe may seem a bit involved, but trust the process and you will be glad you did.
 The texture is there, and the complexity of flavor in the sauce is crazy sexy cool!
 More importantly it’s not so wet that it turns the wings from crispy goodness to a soggy mess.

 Asian Jerk Chicken Wings: Key Tips

-The key is properly brining the drumettes to ensure flavor penetrates down to the bone.
-I also steam the drumettes before frying a tip I picked up from Chef David Chang.
+- Steam the drumettes before frying them.
+Steaming renders the fat so that the skin can become crispy, not soggy.
+This a tip I picked up from Chef David Chang.
 I find that this way I don’t have to fry them as long, which means I can get that crispy texture without overcooking.
+Double frying accomplishes the same thing as far as rendering the fat first.
 Yeah, I’m not a fan of dried-out chicken, even if its just wings.
+Like never!